-This recipe comes from Lazio, particularly Rome where traditionally it includes skate.
-This is a fish that’s not so easy to find here in Veneto, so I made it without which many people do.
+This recipe comes from Lazio, particularly Rome, where traditionally it includes skate.
+This is a fish that’s not so easy to find here in Veneto, so I made it without, which many people do.
 However the original recipe dates back to the times when Friday was a day of fasting.
 In poorer households, housewives would make a soup with the week’s leftover dried pasta (often a mix of different kinds) and skate, which was a actually a cheap and unappreciated fish.
 I have read that Romanesco broccoli was added to the soup to give it more taste!

 Romanesco broccoli, also known as Roman cauliflower, has actually been grown in Italy since the 16th century.
 So it’s not, as some people think, a cross between a cauliflower and broccoli.
 The fabulous bright chartreuse colour and baroque ‘design’ described as a natural self-similar fractal make this member of the brassica family a really beautiful vegetable.

 Other ingredients for Romanesco broccoli pasta soup.

 Apart from the pasta and the Romanesco broccoli, this recipe has only a few other ingredients.
 There are slightly different versions of this soup, as there are with many old Italian recipes.
-Generally when made with skate this soup also includes carrot, celery and onion which are used with the skate to make a broth first.
+Generally, when made with skate this soup also includes carrot, celery and onion which are used with the skate to make a broth first.
 In this much simpler version, the only other ingredients are potato, anchovies, fresh chili pepper, garlic and tomatoes.
 The pasta can be cooked in the soup or separately.
-I cooked it in the soup which I think also makes it slightly thicker because of the starch from the pasta.
+I cooked it in the soup which I think also makes the soup slightly thicker because of the starch from the pasta.